 o Positive Youth Development—we aim to facilitate efforts that engage youth, enhance young people's strengths and build assets.

-o Health Equity—we prioritize the advancement of opportunities that are available to youth, especially those that struggle to reach their full health potential due to identity (e.g. race, sexual orientation) and lived environment (e.g. housing, food access).
+o Health Equity—we prioritize the advancement of opportunities that are available to youth, especially those that struggle to reach their full health potential due to socially assigned circumstance (e.g. race, sexual orientation) and lived environment (e.g. housing, food access).

 Check out these helpful resources!